-As of 2022 year-end, the District maintained a total of 305 miles of publicly owned wastewater lines (8 to 42 inches in diameter), 7,371 manholes, plus ten pump stations.
-The operation and maintenance of the wastewater collection system is assigned to a department manager overseeing 14 full-time staff.
+As of 2023 year-end, the District maintained a total of 308 miles of publicly owned wastewater lines (8 to 42 inches in diameter), 7,371 manholes, plus ten pump stations.
+The operation and maintenance of the wastewater collection system is assigned to a department manager overseeing 16 full-time staff.

-One Hundred fifty-four (154) miles (50.5%) of the collection system was either cleaned or inspected in 2022.
+One Hundred forty-two (142) miles (46%) of the collection system was either cleaned or inspected in 2023.
 There were zero mainline stoppages during the year, meeting the annual goal of the District to have no stoppages in the collection system.
 We believe this goal can be achieved due to an ongoing preventive maintenance program and an engineering group consisting of professional staff which follows stringent policies and procedures for design, design review and construction.
 Increased effort in design, design review, and construction inspection helps minimize operational problems.
 The District also uses television inspections of the wastewater collection system to verify its condition.
-The total length (in linear feet) of collection lines maintained by the District increased by 18,607 feet or 3.52 miles.
+The total length (in linear feet) of collection lines maintained by the District increased by 14,728 feet or 2.8 miles.

 As part of a state approved Industrial Pretreatment Program, staff identifies, locates and "permits" certain non-residential users of District wastewater facilities.
-These users are, or may be subject to; District imposed user discharge requirements established to protect the wastewater collection system, reclamation facilities, and system operators from harmful discharges.
-As reported to the EPA Region 8 and the State of Utah Department of Water Quality, in 2022, approximately 210 class IV industries were identified, and approximately 260 inspections were performed for compliance.
-In addition, five categorical industry and two significant user were inspected to verify compliance.
+These users are,or may be subject to; District imposed user discharge requirements established to protect the wastewater collection system, reclamation facilities, and system operators from harmful discharges.
+As reported to the EPA Region 8 and the State of Utah Department of Water Quality, in 2023, approximately 228 class IV industries were identified, and approximately 534 inspections were performed for compliance.
+In addition, five categorical industry and two significant users were inspected to verify compliance.